edsl/articulos/platform_cooperativism.markdown

-[47] David Streitfeld, “A New Book Portrays Amazon as Bully, ”The New York Times Blog, 22 de octubre de 2013.
+[47] David Streitfeld, "A New Book Portrays Amazon as Bully, "The New York Times Blog, 22 de octubre de 2013.

-[48] Jodi Kantor y David Streitfeld, “Inside Amazon: Wrestling Big Ideas in a Bruising Workplace,” The New York Times, 15 de agosto de 2015.
+[48] Jodi Kantor y David Streitfeld, "Inside Amazon: Wrestling Big Ideas in a Bruising Workplace," The New York Times, 15 de agosto de 2015.

 [49] carolinewoolard.com

-[50] John Duda en “Platform Cooperativism: The Internet, Ownership, Democracy,” vimeo.com/149401422
+[50] John Duda en "Platform Cooperativism: The Internet, Ownership, Democracy," vimeo.com/149401422

-[51] “Goodbye Middle Class: 51 Percent Of All American Work ers Make Less Than 30,000 Dollars A Year,” Washington’s Blog, 21 de octubre de 2015, www.washingtonsblog.com
+[51] "Goodbye Middle Class: 51 Percent Of All American Work ers Make Less Than 30,000 Dollars A Year," Washington’s Blog, 21 de octubre de 2015, www.washingtonsblog.com

-[52] Angela Johnson, “76% of Americans Are Living Pay- check-to-Paycheck,” CNNMoney, 24 de junio de 2013, money.cnn.com
+[52] Angela Johnson, "76% of Americans Are Living Pay- check-to-Paycheck," CNNMoney, 24 de junio de 2013, money.cnn.com

 [53] E. G. Nadeau, The Cooperative Solution: How the United States Can Tame Recessions, Reduce Inequality, and Protect the Environment.